 - In the case of category 1.
-"Accommodation services for visitors", the services related to all types of vacation home ownership (1.b) could be presented separately from other accommodation services (1.a); - In the case of categories A.2. and A.3., goods and services could be presented separately (because of their different treatment of the compilation of tourism direct gross value, as margins only applies to goods see Annex 4-); - In the specific case of table 4 "Other components of tourism consumption", the following other components of tourism consumption should be presented separately: - Services associates to vacation accommodation on own account; - Tourism social transfer in kind; - Other imputed consumption and - Tourism single purpose consumer durables purchased outside the context of a trip or for a trip (see Annex 4). - 4.16.
-Table 5 (production accounts of tourism industries and other industries) and 6 (total domestic supply and internal tourism consumption) includes the complete classification of consumption and non-consumption products that circulate in the economy of reference in relation with tourism, as well as the 12 categories of tourism industries
+"Accommodation services for visitors", the services related to all types of vacation home ownership (1.b) could be presented separately from other accommodation services (1.a); - In the case of categories A.2. and A.3., goods and services could be presented separately (because of their different treatment of the compilation of tourism direct gross value added and tourism direct gross domestic product, as margins only apply to goods and valuables see Annex 4-).
+These two categories are presented jointly in TSA tables as "A.2.
+Other consumption products", but it is recommended, to identity separately both categories if feasible and relevant. - In the specific case of table 4 "Other components of tourism consumption", the following other components of tourism consumption should be presented separately: - Services associates to vacation accommodation on own account; - Tourism social transfer in kind; and - Other imputed consumption. - 4.16.
+Table 5 (production accounts of tourism industries and other industries) and 6 (total domestic supply and internal tourism consumption) includes the complete classification of consumption and non-consumption products that circulate in the economy of reference, as well as the 12 categories of tourism industries.

 Figure 4.2.
 Classification of products and tourism industries in tables 5 and 6 Products Tourism industries A. Consumption products A.1 Tourism characteristic products Accommodation services for visitors Accommodation for visitors 1.a - Accommodation services for visitors other than 1.b 1.a.
 Accommodation for visitors other than 1.b 1.b - Accommodation services associated with all types of vacation home ownership Accommodation associated with all types of vacation home ownership Food and beverage serving services 2.
-Food and beverage serving industry 3.
-Railway passenger transport services 3.
-Railway passenger transport Road passenger transport services 4.
-Road passenger transport 5.
+Food and beverage serving industry Railway passenger transport services Railway passenger transport Road passenger transport services Road passenger transport 5.
 Water passenger transport services 5.
 Water passenger transport Air passenger transport services 6.
 Air passenger transport 7.
 Transport equipment rental services 7.
 Transport equipment rental Travel agencies and other reservation services Travel agencies and other reservation services industry 9.
 Cultural services 9.
 Cultural industry 10.Sports and recreational services 10.Sports and recreational industry 11.Country-specific tourism characteristic goods 11.Retail trade of country-specific tourism characteristic goods 12.Country-specific tourism characteristic services 12.Country-specific tourism characteristic industries A.2 Tourism connected products A.3 Non tourism related consumption products B. Non consumption products B.1 Valuables B.2 Other non consumption products